Settling Estates • Conservatorship • Probate Disputes

 The Boston probate attorneys of Cushing & Dolan, P.C., provide sure guidance for all probate and administration-related matters.
 We invite you to contact us to arrange a free consultation at one of our six convenient locations in the Greater Boston area.

 Massachusetts Probate Law Attorneys

 We advise and represent executors, trust administrators, beneficiaries and other parties with duties or vested interests in:

-- probate administration — Our attorneys can assist with the lengthy list of one-time or ongoing tasks of settling estates, including probate administration, liquidating property, managing property or managing a trust.
+- estate administration — Our attorneys can assist with the lengthy list of one-time or ongoing tasks of settling estates, including probate administration, liquidating property, managing property or managing a trust.

 - Conservatorships — If a parent, spouse or loved one can no longer handle his or her own affairs, it may be necessary to petition the court to take control of that person's finances or personal care.